Futs/kuroibara/docs/FLARESOLVERR_SETUP.md

 You should see additional providers available in the Kuroibara interface when FlareSolverr is configured.

 ### Test Provider Functionality
-Use the Kuroibara search interface to test Cloudflare-protected providers like ReaperScans or MangaFire.
+Use the Kuroibara search interface to test Cloudflare-protected providers like Manhuaga or MangaReaderTo.

 ## Configuration Options